datadesk/santa-clara-and-alameda-2016-primary-precinct-maps/README.md

 ### Source

 ESRI shapefiles provided by county officials in response to a public records request by the Los Angeles Times.
 Converted into GeoJSON via [ogr2ogr](https://gist.github.com/benbalter/5858851).
+They made us pay for them.
+We're giving them away here for free.

 ### In action